CLEP / Analyzing and Interpreting Literature

 20 And debouch to the steady and central from the offspring great or small.

-Correct Answer: D. Walt Whitman
+Correct Answer: B. Walt Whitman

 Explanation: Walt Whitman’s poem ”Song of Myself”